brandlewco/jesserieser-hugo-cc/content/collections/wired-bitmain.md

 ---
 _schema: default
 seo:
   meta_description:
   meta_title: The Hard-Luck Texas Town That Bet on Bitcoin and Lost for Wired
 title: Wired Magazine
-collection_meta: The Hard-Luck Texas Town That Bet on Bitcoin and Lost
+collection_meta: 'The Hard-Luck Texas Town '
-collection_meta_2:
+collection_meta_2: That Bet on Bitcoin and Lost
 collection_description: >-
   These works are a portrait of Rockdale, Texas a community on life support, the closed Alcoa plant (their one-time financial lifeline), and the players